 How to find these jobs in your community

 How to create a resume that will capture an employers' attention

 While businesses that are hiring during a crisis may be more lenient about aspects of the hiring process, you'll likely need a resume if you are applying for multiple roles.
-Update your resume before starting to apply to jobs and then customize it for each role.
+Our resume builder makes it easy to update your resume when you start to apply to jobs and then customize it for each role.
 This is especially important for those applying for roles outside the food and beverage industry.

 Study the job ad and take note of the critical skills and qualifications listed there.
 Then, update your resume to highlight those skills that you possess.
 This is where transferable skills become important.
 You want to be able to show that while you may not have direct experience working in retail, for example, that you have the skills required to perform the work, including the customer service, point-of-sale and multitasking skills you cultivated in your food and beverage role.

 Sometimes, you may need to include a cover letter, too.
 When applying to positions like the ones listed above, make sure your cover letter is concise and focused.
 Only a few brief paragraphs should be necessary to communicate why you're uniquely qualified for the job.
 Here, be sure to highlight and particularly impressive professional accomplishments to pack a punch.

 Text resume example: A bartender applying for a barista role

 Name: Samuel Bigley

 Address: Newark, NJ 07112